Plutonomicon/plutarch-plutus/docs/TRICKS.md

 # The difference between `PlutusType`/`PCon` and `PLift`'s `pconstant`

-`PlutusType` is especially useful for building up Plutarch terms _dynamically_ - i.e, from arbitrary Plutarch terms.
+`PlutusType` is especially useful for building up Plutarch terms _dynamically_ - i.e. from arbitrary Plutarch terms.
 This is when your Plutarch type's constructors contain other Plutarch terms.

-Another case `PlutusType` is useful is when you want to give your Plutarch type a custom representation, scott encoding, enum - what have you.
+Another case `PlutusType` is useful is when you want to give your Plutarch type a custom representation, Scott encoding, enum - what have you.
 From the `PlutusType` haddock example:

 ```hs
 data AB = A | B